 - Continue surgery, if there is no hyperkalaemia, no acidosis and there are no triggers.

-- Intravenous dantrolene should be given but prophylactic administration of dantrolene is now regarded as obsolete.
+- Dantrolene sodium is effective in management, and should be available whenever general anaesthesia is administered.
+Intravenous dantrolene should be given but prophylactic administration of dantrolene is now regarded as obsolete.

 If a fulminant malignant hyperpyrexia crisis occurs: